hnngo/jobOL-react-native/README.md

-# JobOL
-JobOL is an IOS application built by react-native using expo.

 ## Description
+JobOL is an IOS application using react-native and expo cli.
+JobOL allow users search for his/her dream jobs quickly.

 The application provides the job information based on search keyword and location.
-The job info is derived from [GIT HUB Api](https://jobs.github.com/api).
+The job information is derived from [GIT HUB Api](https://jobs.github.com/api).

-User account information and user's job wish lists on Google Firebase API.
+User account information and user's job wish lists are stored using Google Firebase API.

+## Technologies/Libraries
+The project is initiated by [Expo-cli](https://expo.io/tools).

+[Google Firebase](https://firebase.google.com/) is used in the part of authentication and storing data in real-time databse.
+Both creating account or signing in account are processed by using Google Firebase API.

+I used [Redux](https://redux.js.org/introduction/getting-started) as a state management for my project

+For the Cross Platform React Native UI Toolkit, I used [React Native Elements](https://react-native-training.github.io/react-native-elements/).

 ## Dependencies
 ```